Topshelf/Topshelf/doc/source/configuration/config_api.rst

 Service Configuration
 =====================

 The service can be configured in multiple ways, each with different goals.
-For services that can handle a depedency on Topshelf, the ``ServiceControl`` interface provides a lot of value for implementing the service control methods.
+For services that can handle a dependency on Topshelf, the ``ServiceControl`` interface provides a lot of value for implementing the service control methods.
 Additionally, a zero-dependency solution is also available when lambda methods can be used to call methods in the service class.

 Simple Service